benefit-js/benefit-js/README.md

 ![Benefit - After](./assets/benefit-after.png)

-## ⚡ How it works
+## ⚡ Getting Started

-This project consists of an `index.js` that creates an `<iframe>` in the parent window, or opens a separate window on mobile devices.
+This project consists of two main parts:

+1. An `index.js` that creates an `<iframe>` in the parent window, or opens a separate window on mobile devices.
-Checkout, a Vue application with the actual Checkout form, is added as a submodule at [`inner/`](https://github.com/benefit-js/inner/tree/).
+2. Checkout, a Vue application with the actual Checkout form, is added as a submodule at [`inner/`](https://github.com/benefit-js/inner/tree/).

-The two projects are tightly coupled so we track them jointly thorugh this repository.
+Since the two projects are tightly coupled, we track them jointly through this repository.

+## 💻 Local environment setup

+1. Create a `.env.development` file with the following keys:
+  - `CHECKOUT_URL=http://localhost:8080`, or whatever the local server URL is for your `[inner](https://github.com/benefit-js/benefit-js)` repository
+2. Run `yarn run serve`

+This should open up the `demo.html` file in your browser.
+Editing the `index.js` script should automagically reload your browser and keep things in sync!

 ### Deployment